MakeSchool-Tutorials/html-portfolio/P11-contact-me-part2/content.md

 >    });
 > ```

-Now that we have the function triggering when the button is clicked, we want to get access to the data and submit it to Formspree.
+Now that we have the function triggering when the button is clicked, we want to get access to the data and submit it to Formspree using JavaScript.
+If we submitted directly via the HTML, we have to provide a *thank you* page or our visitor will automatically be redirected to Formspree's thank you page.
+That means our visitor will leave our website, which we don't want!
+We will deal with how to avoid this in a few minutes.

 First we need to take care of the button submitting the form before we have gotten the data.
 JavaScript has the **preventDefault** function for that.
 It will prevent the default behavior for events.

 > [action]
 > Call the **preventDefault** function on the passed in event parameter.